-In one specific aspect of the present invention the 25 spindle motor includes a grounding connection for grounding the spindle and data disk to the housing which is coaxially disposed within the spindle, thereby promoting overall thinness in height of the spindle mo-
+In one specific aspect of the present invention the spindle motor includes a grounding connection for grounding the spindle and data disk to the housing which is coaxially disposed within the spindle, thereby tor.

 Another aspect of the present invention is that rotation of the data storage disk generates airflow by centrifugal force along a path defined within the housing, generally along the periphery of said disk.